leticiafatimaa/SistemaDecora/README.md

 ## Development server

-Run `pm install` to install the application dependencies.
+Run `npm install` to install the application dependencies.
 After installation is complete, enter `npm start` to build the application.
 Navigate to `http://localhost:4200/`.